 Educational Research Statement

-My research explores teletandem and virtual language exchanges as tools for enhancing linguistic proficiency, cross-cultural communication, and global collaboration in second language acquisition.
-My work evolved from my 2012 dissertation, a transnational cross-site study of a teletandem exchange between displaced student groups in the U.S. and Brazil, co-led by my mentor Dr. João Telles, co-founder of Teletandem Brasil: Foreign Languages for All.
+My research examines international virtual language exchange (teletandem) as a pedagogical framework for advancing linguistic proficiency, intercultural competence, and global collaboration in language learning.
+Much of this work has been conducted within a language teaching laboratory, where I studied pedagogical processes, student outcomes, and instructor development.
+This line of inquiry originated in my 2012 dissertation, a transnational study of a teletandem exchange between displaced student populations in the United States and Brazil, conducted in collaboration with Dr. João Telles, co-founder of Teletandem Brasil: Foreign Languages for All.